-I thought a little bit more, recalling the origins of Brand Matters: It was early March 2005, about 2:00 am on cold, rainy night and I had drawn night-feeding duty for our twins (only six months old at the time).
+I thought a little bit more, recalling the origins of Brand Matters: It was early March 2005, about 2:00 am on a cold, rainy night and I had drawn night-feeding duty for our twins (only six months old at the time).
 I was up, the twins had been fed, and my laptop was handy.
 Why not start right now?

-I began writing the first edition (pictured right), headlined in simple, conversational style, “So what’s all this about Branding?”
+I began writing the first edition (pictured right), headlined in a simple, conversational style, “So what’s all this about Branding?”
 I felt the very idea of brand and brand building at the time was very misunderstood.
-The first edition was designed to build a foundation of understanding for readers about the concept of brand, and how powerful a well-defined and well-deployed branding effort could be.
+The first edition was designed to build a foundation of understanding for readers about the concept of the brand, and how powerful a well-defined and well-deployed branding effort could be.
 I quickly completed the first draft and went on to sketch out topics and key points for the next two editions as well (the twins were restless that night).

 Two days later, the first edition of Brand Matters deployed to 252 recipients, mostly clients, colleagues, suppliers, friends and business associates.
-The response, while not immediately revenue generating, was nonetheless, without delay: A very high open rate, plenty of positive praise, and thankfully no unsubscribes.
+The response, while not immediately revenue-generating, was nonetheless, without delay: A very high open rate, plenty of positive praise, and thankfully no unsubscribes.

 It wasn’t until eight months and eight editions later that I was able to clearly establish a correlation between Brand Matters and a revenue stream.
 I was meeting with a prospect.
-We had briefly spoken approximately three years prior, but never made a meaningful connection and no business had resulted.
+We had briefly spoken approximately three years prior but never made a meaningful connection and no business had resulted.
 As we sat down, he said, “I just wanted to tell you that even though this is the first time we’ve met, I’ve been reading your e-newsletter for a while now.
 I think it’s great and that’s why you’re here.”

 We continued on, deploying edition after edition of Brand Matters, averaging nine per year for the past seven years.
 During that time we’ve experimented with a lot of different features, functions, layouts and content formats.
 Some were big hits.
-Some, not so much, but overall Brand Matters has been the source of many great things for Delia Associates including numerous speaking engagements, radio and TV appearances, published articles, and many new clients.
+Some, not so much, but overall Brand Matters has been the source of many great things for Delia Associates including numerous speaking engagements, radio, and TV appearances, published articles, and many new clients.